 Nevertheless, there are some general guidelines that manufacturers follow when classifying and marketing their actuators as high speed.
 These guidelines are typically based on the drive mechanism, actuator type, and even primary use or industry.
-Understanding these distinctions can help you make an informed decision when your application calls for a “high speed” linear actuator.
+Understanding these distinctions can help you make an informed decision when your application calls for a high-speed linear actuator.

 Because lead screw designs are based on sliding contact and generate high heat due to friction, they often have lower maximum speeds than ball screws of a similar size.
 So of the screw technologies, actuators based on ball screw drives are more likely to be deemed “high speed” than those based on lead screw drives.

 Actuator type also plays a role in maximum speed

 Linear motors inherently provide the highest speed capabilities, with no mechanical parts to limit speed or create friction and heat.
 But when incorporated into a linear actuator, linear motor drives are limited by the speed of the guide mechanism.
-Similarly, steel reinforced belt drives can achieve speeds greater than 12 m/s, but like linear motors, are limited by the maximum speed of the guide.
-The most common guide systems used with linear motors and belt drives are recirculating profiled rail bearings, whose maximum speeds typically reach up to 5 m/s. limiting the overall speed of the actuator to 5 m/s or less.
+Similarly, steel reinforced belt drives can achieve speeds greater than 12 m/sec, but like linear motors, are limited by the maximum speed of the guide.
+The most common guide systems used with linear motors and belt drives are recirculating profiled rail bearings, whose maximum speeds typically reach up to 5 m/sec. limiting the overall speed of the actuator to 5 m/sec or less.

 However, higher speeds can be achieved when belt drives are paired with cam roller guides instead of recirculating profiled rail bearings.
-With preloaded cam roller guides and a properly tensioned, steel-reinforced belt drive, these high speed linear actuators win the race, with travel speeds up to 10 m/s.
+With preloaded cam roller guides and a properly tensioned, steel-reinforced belt drive, these high speed linear actuators win the race, with travel speeds up to 10 m/sec.

-While these specifications may not fit the general definition of “high speed linear actuators,” considering the rapid acceleration that is required to reach these speeds in very short stroke lengths, piezo and voice coil designs can easily be classified as “high acceleration” actuators.
+While these specifications may not fit the general definition of high-speed linear actuators, considering the rapid acceleration that is required to reach these speeds in very short stroke lengths, piezo and voice coil designs can easily be classified as “high acceleration” actuators.